Christine diving Regina, Mexico. Image: Marissa Eckert, Hidden Worlds

 Christine Grosart is an offshore diver medic, working in the North Sea on vessels and platforms.

-Christine Grosart is a front line Paramedic, based in Somerset, UK.
+She is still a part time front line Paramedic, based in Somerset, UK.

 When she is not attending to emergencies, her whole life is dedicated to cave exploration, cave diving and any excuse to get outdoors, underground or underwater!

-She is a fully accredited level 2 cave leader, offering caving trips to the public.
+She is a fully accredited level 2 cave leader through the British Caving Association.